Skip to main content

 The Approach

-I started by mapping every step of the production workflow, timing each phase and identifying where human judgment was essential versus where tasks were purely mechanical.
+I started by mapping the architecture of the entire production pipeline — timing each phase, documenting system dependencies, and identifying where human judgment was essential versus where tasks were purely mechanical.
 The pattern was clear: roughly 60% of development time went to work that could be systematized.
 I chose JavaScript and Python for the stack — JavaScript for its DOM manipulation strengths (critical for content assembly) and Python for data processing and QA automation.
-I built iteratively, shipping each module to the team for feedback before moving to the next.
+I designed the platform architecture iteratively, shipping each module to the team for feedback before moving to the next.

 03